 An unhealthy lifestyle, especially a poor diet, was previously thought to be the main cause of developing a peptic ulcer.
 Whilst this may contribute, it is not the biggest contributing factor.
 The biggest causes are a form of bacteria called Helicobacter Pylori and also regular, long-term use of anti-inflammatory medications (also known as NSAID's such as Ibuprofen and Aspirin).

-It is difficult to estimate the number of people who suffer with stomach ulcers as they do not always produce symptoms.
-However it is estimated that around 4% of adults may be affected.
+It is difficult to estimate the number of people who suffer from stomach ulcers as they do not always produce symptoms.
+However, it is estimated that around 4% of adults may be affected.
 An ulcer may occur at any time in life, although they are most common in those aged over 60.

 Whilst performing the endoscopy, a small sample of tissue may be taken to test for the presence of the H Pylori bacteria.
 Other tests for this bacteria include breath tests (after consuming a special drink), stool samples and blood tests.